A Secondary Education major at Bemidji State University leads to a Bachelor of Science Degree and Secondary (K-12 or 5-12) Teacher Licensure.

 Credits for the secondary education majors vary depending on the subject area selected.
 Students are advised to complete all Liberal Education courses during their freshman and sophomore years.
 Recommended Liberal education courses vary depending on the subject area selected.

 Students should see their advisor for assistance with planning coursework.
 Please note that some courses have prerequisites.
 Also note that some courses are not offered every semester.
-For more information on required Education courses, see the Secondary Education (5-12) and (K-12) Course Grid.
+For more information on required Education courses, see the Secondary Education (5-12) and (K-12) Program of Study.

 Areas of Study